DIAGNijmegen/website-content/content/pages/highlights/mitotic-count-TNBC.md

-title: Deep learning and manual assessment of the mitotic count reveal no prognostic information for TNBC.
+title: Mitotic counting via deep learning and manual assessment is not prognostic in TNBC.
 date: 16-04-2019
 description: Maschenka Balkenhol et al assessed the prognostic value of absolute mitotic counts for triple negative breastcancer, using both deep learning and manual procedures.
 Yesterday their work appeared online in Cellular Oncology.
 picture: Detections.png